0100101001010000/PyTechnicalIndicators/README.md

   - for moving average either of the following: 'ma', 'moving average', 'moving_average'
   - for smoothed moving average either of the following: 'sma', 'smoothed moving average', 'smoothed_moving_average'
   - for exponential moving average either of the following: 'ema', 'exponential moving average', 'exponential_moving_average'
+- _stddev_multiplier:_ int, number of standard deviations, defaults to 2.

 __Example:__
 ```python